Non-linear editing: The 1980s

 Non-linear editing systems were built in the 1980s using computers coordinating multiple LaserDiscs or banks of VCRs.
 One example of these tape and disc-based systems was Lucasfilm's EditDroid, which used several LaserDiscs of the same raw footage to simulate random-access editing.
 EditDroid was demonstrated at NAB in 1984.
 EditDroid was the first system to introduce modern concepts in non-linear editing such as timeline editing and clip bins.

 The LA-based post house Laser Edit also had an in-house system using recordable random-access LaserDiscs.

-The most popular non-linear system in the 1980s was Ediflex, which used a bank of Sony JVC VCRs for offline editing.
+The most popular non-linear system in the 1980s was Ediflex, which used a bank of U-matic and VHS VCRs for offline editing.
 Ediflex was introduced in 1983 on the Universal series "Still the Beaver".
-By 1985 it was used on over 80% of filmed network programs.
-In 1985 Ediflex maker, Cinedco was awarded the Technical Emmy for "Design and Implementation of Non-Linear Editing for Filmed Programs."
+By 1985 it was used on over 80% of filmed network programs and Cinedco was awarded the Technical Emmy for "Design and Implementation of Non-Linear Editing for Filmed Programs."

 In 1984, Montage Picture Processor was demonstrated at NAB.
 Montage used 17 identical copies of a set of film rushes on modified consumer Betamax VCRs.
 A custom circuit board was added to each deck that enabled frame-accurate switching and playback using vertical interval timecode.
-Intelligent positioning and sequencing of the source decks provided a simulation of random-access playback of a lengthy edited sequence without any rerecording.
+Intelligent positioning and sequencing of the source decks provided a simulation of random-access playback of a lengthy edited sequence without any re-recording.
 The theory was that with so many copies of the rushes, there could always be one machine cued up to replay the next shot in real time.
 Changing the EDL could be done easily, and the results seen immediately.